DanielGibson/Snippets/README.md

 //  use SDL_GetError() to get more information.
 SDL_Surface* STBIMG_CreateSurface(unsigned char* pixelData, int width, int height,
                                   int bytesPerPixel, SDL_bool freeWithSurface);

+// Creates an SDL_Texture* using the raw RGB(A) pixelData with given width/height
+// (this doesn't use stb_image and is just a simple SDL_CreateSurfaceFrom()-wrapper)
+// !
+It must be byte-wise 24bit RGB ("888", bytesPerPixel=3) !
+// !  or byte-wise 32bit RGBA ("8888", bytesPerPixel=4) data !
+// Returns NULL on error, use SDL_GetError() to get more information.
+SDL_STBIMG_DEF SDL_Texture*
+STBIMG_CreateTexture(SDL_Renderer* renderer, const unsigned char* pixelData,
+                     int width, int height, int bytesPerPixel);

 // creates stbi_io_callbacks and userdata to use stbi_*_from_callbacks() directly,